Wyoming vs. New Mexico NCAA Football Odds, Plays and Insights | October 23, 2021

 Wyoming Stats and Trends

-- So far this year Wyoming has one win against the spread.
+- Wyoming has one win against the spread in six games this season.

-- The Cowboys have yet to cover the spread this season when favored by 20 points or more.
+- This season, the Cowboys are winless against the spread when entering a game as a favorite of 20 points or more.

-- Wyoming's games this year have hit the over on two of five set point totals (40%).
+- Wyoming's games this year have gone over the total in two out of five opportunities (40%).

-- In games that Wyoming piles up more than 362 yards, the team is 1-0-1 against the spread and 2-0 overall.
+- Wyoming is 1-0-1 against the spread and 2-0 overall when the team churns out more than 362 yards.

-- This year, the Cowboys have turned the ball over 11 times, three more than the Lobos' takeaways (8).

 - Find the latest spread and moneyline odds for Wyoming at SISportsbook.